michaeltoohig/BeetsPluginStructuredComments/README.md

 The `-d` flag can be used to show you the changes structuredcomments will make before actually writing anything.

+The `-f` flag can be used to force the plugin to overwrite the existing comments field even if the field is the same.

 ## Future Development

 1. I would like to remove the requirement of a delimiter or be smart enough not to mess anything up if two delimiters were present.